Seinfeld’s Off the Grid Anniversary

 This was done to avoid demolishing the very substantial Cable Building — where the Angelika Theater is now located — on the north side of Houston Street between Mercer and Broadway, and the Puck Building, on the south side of Houston Street, between Lafayette and Mulberry Streets.

 In another bit of insular New York humor, when Jerry asks him to identify what’s around him, Kramer says he sees a Ray’s Pizza, to which Jerry responds by asking “Famous Ray’s or Original Ray’s?” (could anyone outside of New York possibly get this?).
-In fact, there is a “Famous Original Ray’s Pizza” at 195 East Houston Street, which would be visible from the corner of 1st and 1st.
+In fact, there was a “Famous Original Ray’s Pizza” at 195 East Houston Street, which would have been visible from the corner of 1st and 1st, though the building housing it has since been demolished.